hudson155/kairo/docs/style-guide.md

 - **Get vs. list:**
   The term "get" should be used when fetching a particular entity.
   The term "list" should be used when fetching multiple entities.

+- **CSS spacing:**
+  Padding and gaps within containers should be used in place of margin.